hardin253874/colleague-agent/README.md

 At runtime, when the AI determines a task matches a skill, it reads the skill file using the `Read` tool and follows the instructions.
 This mechanism has been **verified by live test** — a Claude Code subagent successfully read and interpreted skill files from `.claude/skills/` at runtime.

 **Why it's separate:** the persona defines the colleague's TONE (blunt, direct, conclusion-first).
 The skill defines the PROCESS (write a failing test first, then minimal implementation, then refactor).
 These compose naturally without modification — the AI follows the skill's process while speaking in the persona's voice.
-You don't need "Oleg's version of test-driven-development" — you need "TDD + Oleg's persona loaded simultaneously."
+You don't need "Donald's version of test-driven-development" — you need "TDD + Donald's persona loaded simultaneously."
 Claude handles the merge.

-If the colleague's working style genuinely contradicts a skill's process (e.g., "Oleg never writes tests first — he writes code then tests"), that override goes in the persona's Layer 0 hard rules, not as a skill modification.
+If the colleague's working style genuinely contradicts a skill's process (e.g., "Donald never writes tests first — he writes code then tests"), that override goes in the persona's Layer 0 hard rules, not as a skill modification.
 Persona Layer 0 has the highest priority and overrides everything else.

 ---